-Eating Disorders.
-Chronically elevated levels of stress chemicals have been observed in patients with anorexia and bulimia.
+Eating Disorders: Chronically elevated levels of stress chemicals have been observed in people with anorexia and bulimia.
 Some studies, however, have not found any strong link between stress and eating disorders.
 More research is needed to determine whether changes in stress hormones are a cause or a result of eating disorders.

 Stress can exacerbate existing diabetes by impairing the patient's ability to manage the disease effectively.

 Researchers are attempting to find the relationship between pain and emotion, but the area is complicated by many factors, including the effects of different personality types, fear of pain, and stress itself.
-Evidence suggests that chronic pain may impair the action of neutrophils, thereby weakening the immune response.
+Evidence suggests that chronic pain may impair the action of neutrophils, a type of white blood cell, thereby weakening the immune response.

-Headaches.
-Tension-type headaches are highly associated with stress and stressful events.
+Headaches: Tension-type headaches are highly associated with stress and stressful events.
 Sometimes the headache does not start until long after the stressful event has ended.
-Additionally, stress can contribute to the development of headaches or cause headaches to occur more frequently.
+Additionally, stress can contribute to the development or cause headaches to occur more frequently.